tuub/theses-publisher-policies/README.md

 <a name="English"></a>
-# Publishers' theses policies
+# Publisher theses policies
 [Diesen Text in Deutsch lesen](#German).

 ## Project description
-When publishing a journal article authors usually transfer exclusive rights to the publisher.
+When publishing a journal article, authors usually transfer exclusive rights to the publisher.
 Most publishers have policies on self-archving and authors' own re-use of the content.
-Publishers's terms differ though.
+Publisher terms differ though.
 This project summarises publisher policies on
 * re-use of published journal articles in a thesis, and
 * inclusion of yet unpublished, submitted articles in a thesis.